RajnaSjajna/Project-memory-game/README.md

 5. When the time runs out, a “Time’s up!” message appears in the center and the game automatically resets.

 ![Memory Game S&D](assets/ScreenshotNo2.jpg)

-*Memory game S&D showing how screen looks when time's up*
+*Screenshot No.2 of the Memory Game S&D showing how screen looks when time's up*

 ## Features